Skip to main content

 • Numbness or weakness on one side of the body.

-If your reading is over 180 over 120 but you feel completely fine, sit quietly for 5 minutes and check again.
+If your reading is over 180 over 120 but you feel completely fine, sit calmly for 5 minutes and check again.
 If it is still high but you have no symptoms, message Dr. Ash for a guided next step rather than rushing to the ER.

 How Does Fishtown Medicine Approach Blood Pressure?